Jurong Port: History

 Jurong Port commenced operations with only two berths.
 Growing in tandem with the rapid growth of industries in JTC, cargo traffic in Jurong Port passed the million ton mark for the first time in 1970.
 In 1971, Jurong Port embarked on an expansion programme that provided for four additional deep water general purpose berths, the extension of an existing berth and the addition of warehouses and transit sheds.
 Further extensions on the five berths were carried out again in 1971.

 As the Company continued to grow, additional capacity was required and Jurong Port announced the construction and reclamation of Pulau Damar Laut (PDL) in 1989.
 PDL provided additional land area and created more deepwater multi-purpose berths.
 In 1996, Singapore went through a land intensification program to increase land utilisation.
 Resulting from the program was the Jurong Port Cement Terminal, a dedicated common-user cement facility.

 In 2001, Jurong Port started its Container Terminal on PDL becoming a full-fledged multi-purpose port.
 In 2008, Jurong Port started the Penjuru Terminal to handle lighterage and shipchandling businesses.

+In 2019, Jurong Port started the operation of its Jurong Port Tank Terminals (JPTT).
+JPTT is a 60:40 joint venture between Jurong Port Pte Ltd and Advario.
+It is Located in Pulau Damar Laut in Jurong Port, the liquid bulk terminal is designed to store and handle clean petroleum products and petrochemicals.
+JPTT has a total capacity of about 580,000 cubic metres.

 In March 2021, Jurong Port acquired a 41% stake in Universal Terminal, one of the world's largest commercial storage terminal, and the country's largest petroleum storage terminal, with a total of 15 jetties, including two for VLCCs very large crude carriers.
 There are nine bunker barge berths in its inner basin, with capabilities to load 1,000m³ an hour per hose.
 The other existing owners of the terminal are PetroChina (25%) and MAIF Investments Singapore (34%), a unit of Australian investment bank Macquarie Group.
+Jurong Port Universal Terminal (JPUT) has a total capacity of about 2.33 million cubic metres.

 Facilities

-Jurong Port is an international Multi-Purpose Port Operator operating a General Cargo Terminal, Bulk Cargo Terminal, Container Terminal, Penjuru Terminal and Marina South Wharves for lighter Services, a Small Craft Terminal and mechanical ramps for Roll-On Roll-Off landing crafts.
+Jurong Port is an international Multi-Purpose Port Operator operating a General Cargo Terminal, Bulk Cargo Terminal, Container Terminal, Energy Terminals, Penjuru Terminal and Marina South Wharves for lighter Services, a Small Craft Terminal and mechanical ramps for Roll-On Roll-Off landing crafts.
 Jurong Port handled about 17.33 million tonnes and 320,000 twenty-foot equivalent units (TEU)s of containers in 2014.
 Its port facilities are as follows: